 Professional Experience Officer

-The Professional Experience Office (PEO) administrators are the critical link between the placement setting and the University.
-The Professional Experience Office:
+The Professional Experience Office (PEO) the first point of contact for any questions relating to Professional Experience Placements.
+The PEO team are the critical link between the placement setting and the University.

-- Negotiates and secures Professional Experience placements
+- Negotiates and secures all Professional Experience Placements

-- Allocates pre-service teachers to placements
+- Allocates Preservice Teachers to placements

-- Communicates with sites throughout the Professional Experience placement
+- Communicates with sites throughout the Professional Experience Placement

-- Is the point of contact for the site in relation to any Professional Experience matter, including any accident or incident involving the pre-service teacher
+- Is the point of contact for the site in relation to any Professional Experience matter, including any accident or incident involving the Preservice Teacher

 - Forwards Pay Claims to the Professional Experience Office Finance Officer for validation and processing